bronsonilli/beginner-projects/README.md

 Grocery List App:
 This app allows users to create a grocery list by adding items and their corresponding quantities.
 Users can also edit and delete items from the list.

+Super Hero App:
+This app calls the superheroapi.com API to generate random super heros along with their stats.
+Users can search for specific heros by name as well.

 All of these apps are simple and easy to use, making them great tools for beginners learning how to code.